SainiManisha/cervical-cancer-screening/README.md

 # cervical-cancer-screening
 Female cervix type detection on Intel MobileODT Cervical Cancer Screening Dataset using VGGIN-Net architecture.

+For more details refer to our our [GitHub repository on VGGIN-Net](https://github.com/SainiManisha/VGGIN-Net).

 ## Citation

 **If using this code, please cite our paper as:**